liuzhuang13/slimming/README.md

 ## Usage
 This repo holds the example code for VGGNet on CIFAR-10 dataset.
-Code will be cleand up to be more clear soon.

 To run the example, simply type